cataclysmbnteam/Cataclysm-BN/docs/en/mod/lua/reference/lua.md

 - #### ammo_type
   🇻 Variable --> `Set( AmmunitionTypeId )`
+  > What type of ammo this magazine can be loaded with

 - #### capacity
   🇻 Variable --> `int`
+  > Capacity of magazine (in equivalent units to ammo charges)

 - #### count
   🇻 Variable --> `int`
+  > Default amount of ammo contained by a magazine (often set for ammo belts)

 - #### default_ammo
   🇻 Variable --> `ItypeId`
+  > Default type of ammo contained by a magazine (often set for ammo belts)

 - #### linkage
   🇻 Variable --> `Opt( ItypeId )`
+  > For ammo belts one linkage (of given type) is dropped for each unit of ammo consumed

 - #### protects_contents
   🇻 Variable --> `bool`
+  > If false, ammo will cook off if this mag is affected by fire

 - #### reliability
   🇻 Variable --> `int`
+  > How reliable this magazine on a range of 0 to 10?

 - #### reload_time
   🇻 Variable --> `int`
+  > How long it takes to load each unit of ammo into the magazine

 ## IslotMilling